 Tendonitis and carpal tunnel syndrome are two distinct clinical conditions that affect the wrist and hand.
 Dr. Schultz discusses what tendonitis and carpal tunnel syndrome are, the major causes, common symptoms, treatment options, and the important difference between the two.

 Dr. Markle talks about Avascular Necrosis staging, reversing AVN, and treatment options.
-Transcript Hello, Dr. Markle here at Centeno-Schultz Clinic.
+Transcript Hello, Dr. Markle here at Centeno-Schultz Clinic in Broomfield and Denver, Colorado.
 Today, we’re talking about avascular necrosis staging.
 Now, the staging of avascular necrosis is critical in someone’s long term prognosis and moving forward to form an appropriate treatment option.
-Avascular Necrosis Staging Stage 1 So, … Continued
+Avascular … Continued